ArgunHild/argunhild.github.io/_pages/about.md

 #   - /about.html
 ---

-I am a fourth year PhD student at the University of Mannheim, primarily working in Behavioral and Experimental economics.
-I am also a researcher at the Market Design unit, ZEW Mannheim.
-I did my masters at the Central European University, Budapest (now Vienna) where I also worked as a research assistant.
+I am a doctoral candidate at the University of Mannheim, primarily working in Behavioral and Experimental economics.
+My research focuses on second-order beliefs (beliefs about beliefs), specifically in charitable giving, gender competition gap, and repugnant markets.